podlove/documentation/podlove-publisher/guides/podcast-network.md

   - /guides/podcast-network/
 ---

 There comes a time in the life of every podcaster when she has to admit that one podcast is not enough.
 A separate channel would be nice, right?
-There are basically two ways to achieve podcast networks using Podlove Publisher, both have their advantages.
+There are multiple ways to achieve podcast networks using Podlove Publisher, serving different requirements.

 If you are looking for totally separate podcast channels with their own sites, read _Option 1: WordPress Network_.
-If, on the other hand, you are looking for a lightweight way of separating feeds in a single site, read _Option 2: Category based Feeds_.
+If all you episodes are related but you would like to offer separate feeds, _Option 2: Shows Module_ might be for you.
+If shows seem to heavyweight, read _Option 3: Category based Feeds_.

 ## Option 1: WordPress Network